vuejs/vetur/rfcs/002-monorepo-support.md

 - Consistent with the implementation of TS plugin, VLS and TS plugin communication is not a problem.

 #### Drawbacks
-- It may create something completely unnecessary TS program when having project no Vue, maybe need a lazy logic?
+- It may create something completely unnecessary TLS when having project no Vue, maybe need a lazy logic?
 - In the vue ecosystem, it isn't support multiple `tsconfig.json`, It's a little redundant. [more info](https://github.com/vuejs/vetur/blob/vetur-config-file-rfc/rfcs/001-vetur-config-file.md#why-isnt-array)
 - Performance is affected by the interplay between projects. unless the separation process is implemented with node `worker_threads`.
 - The template interpolation need to refactor and design.